 The breakout fixture and balun are replaced by the transmitter/receiver under test, with the system port positioned at the original location of the breakout.
 The clamp should be located a distance of ~20 cm from the receiver port.

 As described in the validation setup, the cable clamp and transmitter/receiver under test should be placed on a common ground plane and the system ground of the receiver should be in direct contact with the ground plane.
 The chassis grounds of all test equipment used should be connected to the ground plane.
 A signal generator with a 50 Ω impedance is connected to one end of the clamp and measurement equipment with a 50 Ω input is connected to the other end of the clamp.
-The signal generator shall be capable of providing a sine wave signal of 1 MHz to 2 000MHz or other cable-clamp-coupled impairment as specified.
+The signal generator should be capable of providing a sine wave signal of 1 MHz to 2 000MHz or other cable-clamp-coupled impairment as specified.
 The output of the signal generator (as adjusted in 113A.3 Note 1) is applied to the clamp input to simulate the specified impairment (for example, an external electromagnetic field of approximately 3 V/m).

 Figure 113A-4 - Cable clamp test configuration